-UNV is based in Bonn, Germany.
-UNV has a staff of around 150 at headquarters, and almost 7,000 volunteers deployed in the field.
+UNV headquarters are in Bonn, Germany.
+UNV has around 150 staff members at headquarters, and 6,500 UN Volunteers deployed in the field.

-UNV also has an Office in New York (ONY) which promotes volunteers and volunteerism through partnership development with Permanent Missions to the UN, UN partners headquartered in New York, civil society organizations and other NY-based partners.
-The ONY monitors policy and strategy developments at the UN in New York and works with UNV globally.
-Finally, the Office in New York organizes discussions, briefings and seminars on UNV and the importance of volunteerism for peace and sustainable development within and outside the UN.
+UNV's Office in New York (ONY) promotes volunteers and volunteerism through partnership development with Permanent Missions to the UN, UN partners headquartered in New York, civil society organizations and other NY-based partners.
+It monitors policy and strategy developments at the UN in New York and contributes to UN Volunteer mobilization by developing and promoting volunteer solutions within UN partner operations, projects and programmes, coordinating closely with UNV headquarters, regional offices and field units.

 At the country level, UNV Field Units interact with UN entities to strategically and meaningfully integrate volunteerism into the implementation and delivery of their mandates.
 As part of this process, UNV works with UN entities to identify opportunities where volunteers add specific and unique value to development programmes and peacekeeping missions.

 The Annual Report of the UNV Advisory Panel on Disciplinary Measures (APDM) provides a summary of the activities carried out by the APDM during the year 2017.

 The mandate of the APDM is to advise the Executive Coordinator on disciplinary matters involving UN Volunteers.
 The main functions are to provide an objective review of independently investigated allegations of misconduct involving UN Volunteers, and recommend to the Executive Coordinator appropriate disciplinary measures or exoneration of UN Volunteers from allegations of misconduct.
 The APDM further renders in-house advice, at the request of the Executive Coordinator and senior managers, concerning practical or theoretical questions with potential disciplinary implications.